 In 1958, following the death of his uncle, Herbert (Bertie), Nicholas became Chairman of the group and over the next decade went on to hold shipping’s key posts: in 1959 he was President of the Chamber of Shipping and of the General Council of British Shipping; in 1963 he became President of the Institute of Marine Engineers and in 1969 the Prime Warden of the Worshipful Company of Shipwrights.

 Together with his family and a team of first-class managers he steered British & Commonwealth towards, as yet, unchartered waters.
 By 1960 the company was becoming heavily involved in the airline business, which resulted in many shifts of policy as it developed from Hunting-Clan to British United Airways to Air UK.
-Then, to the relief of Nick, British & Commonwealth moved on to other things keeping, however, a share of the highly profitable Bristow Helicopters and of a successful ground services business, Servisair.
+Then, to his relief, British & Commonwealth moved on to other things keeping, however, a share of the highly profitable Bristow Helicopters and of a successful ground services business, Servisair.
 In the manner of his grandfather, father and uncle he exploited during these years every new development in order to keep the ships afloat but the 1966 Seamen’s Strike became the first of many milestones that led Clan Line, once the largest cargo carrying company in the world, and Union-Castle Line gradually to sell off or scrap their vessels.
 Instead, engineering, hotels, canning, insurance, investment trusts and banking took their place and British & Commonwealth saw rapid growth.
 But, by 1987 the Cayzer family had become concerned at their loss of total control of the business and decided to divide the group retaining Caledonia Investments and selling British & Commonwealth its purchase having been guaranteed by five banks.

 In 1982 Nicholas (Nick) was created Baron Cayzer in recognition of his contribution to shipping and politics.
 Since his days in Liverpool he had become a leading figure in the local Conservative Party and later Chairman of the Chester Constituency Association.
 During the early 1960s he was adviser to the Minister of Transport, Ernest Marples and in the 1970s he acted as a crucial link between business and the Centre for Policy Studies set up by Sir Keith Joseph and Margaret Thatcher.
 His elder daughter, Nichola, married Michael Colvin who became the Conservative Member of Parliament for Bristol North-West and then for Romsey and Waterside.